Traore or Rape?

 Balfour did say democracy is government by discussion.
 He never said it was government by liars in suits or costumes.
 Nor did he say it was governance by utopian promises.
 Is it not extreme wickedness to rape, starve and deprive a continent of its worth just so they can cast a vote?
 Votes mean something good elsewhere on the planet.
 In Nigeria it does not work well at all.

 Don’t ask interested intellectuals who fail the Julien Benda criterion with disgrace.
-Ask the man or woman on the street in Africa Or the honest intellectual.
+Ask the man or woman on the street in Africa or the honest intellectual.
 They live the African reality.
 They don’t get soft landing to their lives like the lying intellectual elite and politicians do by living simultaneously in western nations.
 The people live in real Africa, not in aid tracts.

 Lies